Share this blog

-Instead, see your strategy process as a genuinely fantastic opportunity to have people think authentically together!
+Instead, see your strategy process as a genuinely fantastic opportunity to have people think genuinely together!

-Let’s work authentically together!
+Let’s work genuinely together!
 Involve all staff and reap the rewards.
 Everybody wins.

 First, a one-hour kickoff takes place with everybody present.
 People are all asked questions about topics like growth and problematic issues.
 Next, come the workshops.
 Thanks to technology, workshops can be held with a larger group.
 People get asked to volunteer themselves.